 While credit hours are transferable, grades earned at other colleges are not calculated in the Cortland grade point average.
 Grade point averages that qualify students for honors and recognition at Commencement are based exclusively on coursework at Cortland.

 SUNY Cortland has a credit-hour system.
-Credits completed at institutions with a quarter-hour system are converted according to College policy.
+Credits completed at institutions with a quarter-hour system are converted according to university policy.
 One-quarter hour equals two-thirds of a credit hour.

-If a student proposes to transfer in credit from a distance learning course, the College will consider only credits offered by an institution that has recognized regional accreditation.
+If a student proposes to transfer in credit from a distance learning course, SUNY Cortland will consider only credits offered by an institution that has recognized regional accreditation.
 These courses will be treated as regular transfer courses.
 No other distance learning courses will be accepted for credit.

 Advanced Placement (AP)